NeurodataWithoutBorders/pynwb/docs/source/extensions.rst

 Using the same tools used to generate the documentation for the `NWB-N core format <https://nwb-schema.readthedocs.io/en/latest/>`_ one can easily generate documentation in HTML, PDF, ePub and many other format for extensions as well.

-Code to generate this documentation is maintained in a separate repo: https://github.com/NeurodataWithoutBorders/nwb-docutils
+Code to generate this documentation is maintained in a separate repo: https://github.com/NeurodataWithoutBorders/nwb-docutils.
+To use these utilities, install the package with pip:

-For the purpose of this example we assume that our current directory has the following structure.

 .. code-block:: text

     pip install nwb-docutils

+For the purpose of this example, we assume that our current directory has the following structure.

 .. code-block:: text

-    - nwb_schema
     - my_extension/
       - my_extension_source/
           - mylab.namespace.yaml
           - mylab.specs.yaml
           - ...
           - docs/  (Optional)
               - mylab_description.rst
               - mylab_release_notes.rst

-In addition to Python 3.x you will also need ``sphinx`` (including the ``sphinx-quickstart`` tool) installed.
+In addition to Python 3.x, you will also need ``sphinx`` (including the ``sphinx-quickstart`` tool) installed.
 Sphinx is availble here http://www.sphinx-doc.org/en/stable/install.html .

 We can now create the sources of our documentation as follows: